gravemont-technologies/quicklarity/SMOKE_TEST.md

-# Strategic Clarity Engine - Smoke Test Checklist
+# Quicklarity - Smoke Test Checklist

 Run these tests to verify your MVP is working correctly.